 - The ethical hacker concerns

-The issue of privacy gained attention after the ethical hacker[xvii] through his twitter handle notified the government regarding the privacy issues stating that the privacy of citizens is at risk
+The issue of privacy gained attention after the ethical hacker[xx] through his twitter handle notified the government regarding the privacy issues stating that the privacy of citizens is at risk

 - Changes undergone